-Eligible expeditions must include at least one member of the Alpine Club and the number of Alpine Club members on the expedition will influence the size of the grant offered.
+Eligible expeditions must include at least one member of the Alpine Club and the number of Alpine Club members will influence the size of the grant offered.

 "Judging by the range and quality of applications for this year’s MAACF , expeditionary alpinism in the UK is in a very strong state.

 Ten grants have been awarded to support expeditions ranging from Himalayan veterans attempting a new route on the 8000m Broad Peak to a group of eight young alpinists on their first expedition gunning for unclimbed 5000m peaks in the Borkoldy Range of Kyrgyzstan.

 The stunning 6000m peaks and relatively untapped potential of the Indian regions of Kishtwar and Zanskar have attracted three expeditions attempting technical new routes and first ascents, and other expeditions are heading off to different parts of India, China, Nepal and Pakistan"

 Keep up to date on the MACC Fund expeditions.